 That’s kind of like opening a shop and hiding the cash register.
 Sure, the determined people will buy, but you’re going to miss out on sales.

 Step two: Make it obvious.
 On a page with a booking button, that button needs to be one of the most obvious, prominent things on the site.
-The trick to this is to take your glasses off or to squint to make the screen blurry – does the button stand out?
+The trick to this is to take your glasses off or squint to make the screen blurry.
+Does the button stand out?
 If not, it needs to be bigger or brighter.

 Step three: Use a contrasting color.
 The color of the booking button needs to stand out in a big way.
 It should be the one time you see that color on that page.

-So, those are the 8 steps but hang on for the next video where I’m going to show you two MORE tricks to make that button lift some heavy weights for you.
+So, those are the 8 steps, but hang on for the next video where I’m going to show you two MORE tricks to make that button do some heavy lifting for you.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.